-- G7 The maximum height above street level of the edge of buildings at street frontages, subject to the qualification of the next paragraph, should generally be: - Kelburn Parade (both sides from Salamanca Rd to Glasgow St intersection): three storeys - Kelburn Parade (from Glasgow St southwards): two storeys - Fairlie Terrace: four storeys. - The Terrace: 10 metres - G8 The nominal height of a "storey" in any area relates to the type of building in the proposed development and the precedent set by existing buildings on immediately adjacent properties. - G9 The maximum height of development immediately fronting Kelburn Parade to the southwest of the Fairlie Terrace intersection is two storeys and to Fairlie Terrace is four storeys.
-Development may be considered to a height above adjacent street level of four and six storeys respectively by building elements with a width of between 7.5m and 10m over not more than 25 percent of the street frontage. - G10 Design buildings on 320 The Terrace and the spaces around them as an integrated whole to create positive open spaces that contribute to the quality and amenity of the campus. - G11 Any building mass on 320 The Terrace that faces The Terrace and runs longitudinally with the Terrace alignment (NNE-SSW) should achieve the following outcomes: - Avoid the appearance of overly long and dominant forms and facades by restricting the maximum continuous length of the form/façade along any single building line to 30m. - Longer building forms/facades if proposed should include a visually significant step in the building line, emphasised by a similar articulation of the roof and eave lines. - G12 Break down the mass of any buildings on 320 The Terrace by stepping forms down and across the site.
+- G7 The maximum height above street level of the edge of buildings at street frontages, subject to the qualification of the next paragraph, should generally be: - Kelburn Parade (both sides from Salamanca Rd to Glasgow St intersection): three storeys - Kelburn Parade (from Glasgow St southwards): two storeys - Fairlie Terrace: four storeys - The Terrace: 10 metres - G8 The nominal height of a "storey" in any area relates to the type of building in the proposed development and the precedent set by existing buildings on immediately adjacent properties. - G9 The maximum height of development immediately fronting Kelburn Parade to the southwest of the Fairlie Terrace intersection is two storeys and to Fairlie Terrace is four storeys.
+Development may be considered to a height above adjacent street level of four and six storeys respectively by building elements with a width of between 7.5m and 10m over not more than 25 percent of the street frontage. - G10 Design buildings on 320 The Terrace and the spaces around them as an integrated whole to create positive open spaces that contribute to the quality and amenity of the campus. - Articulate long building forms and facades on 320 The Terrace to integrate with the residential environment. - Break down the mass of any buildings on 320 The Terrace by stepping forms down and across the site to achieve views of the escarpment between and over buildings and to relate to the topography.

-Scale
+Scale and alignment

-- G1 The "module", or scale, of the articulation of building elevations should relate to both the scale of existing immediately adjacent development and the distance from which the new building will mainly be viewed. - G2 An interval of between 7.5m and 10m measured horizontally should be expressed in the elevational treatment of new development immediately adjacent to or fronting onto residential areas.

-G3 The scale modulation of horizontal runs of façade will be achieved with significant articulation of form which may or may not be emphasised with surface treatment and minor elevational detail.
+- The "module", or scale, of the articulation of building elevations should relate to both the scale of existing immediately adjacent development and the distance from which the new building will mainly be viewed. - G142 An interval of between 7.5m and 10m measured horizontally should be expressed in the elevational treatment of new development immediately adjacent to or fronting onto residential areas. - G153 The scale modulation of horizontal runs of façade will be achieved with significant articulation of form which may or may not be emphasised with surface treatment and minor elevational detail. - Where practicable provide a setback between the building(s) at 320 The Terrace and the street boundary which: